porres/pd-else/README.md

    See License.txt https://github.com/porres/pd-else/blob/master/License.txt and http://www.wtfpl.net/ for more details

-   Other licenses may apply for specific objects and this is informed in the source code (such as the [giga.rev~] object).
+   Other licenses may apply for specific objects and this is informed in the source code (example: the [giga.rev~] object).

 --------------------------------------------------------------------------